nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a volunteer: `/v new`

-Adds a volunteer to the database.
+Welcome a new volunteer to your team by adding their details to the database.

 Format: `/v new n/NAME p/PHONE_NUMBER em/EMAIL d/AVAILABLE_DATE`

-Input Requirements:
+What you'll need:
 - Name: Alphanumeric and spaces only, 1-100 characters.
 - Phone Number: Digits only, 3-15 characters.
 - Email: Must follow local-part@domain format.